southwolf/video_manager/README.md

 events which in turn publish to the corresponding AWS SNS topics.

-To maintain referential integrity, there is a `comments_destroyer` service that subscribes to the `:delete_video` event and in turn deletes all comments for the video that was deleted.
+To maintain referential integrity, there is a `comments_destroyer` service that subscribes to the `:delete_video` event and in turn deletes all comments for the recently deleted video.

 ### Data Services:
 The `videos` and `comments` services are implemented around self_contained rails engines, and are referenced as gems in the Gemfile.
 They are bare-bones CRUD implementations, that persist to document databases.
-The later allow persisting data in the format as the representation being served.
+The later allow persisting data in a format that closely resembles the representations being served.

 This creates a clear isolation of boundaries with no cross-concerns between the orchestration layer and the discrete services.